DaniBis/doWhat-2.0/README.md

 node scripts/health-migrations.mjs --social-sweat # extends the check through 034a–037
 ```

-The `--social-sweat` flag now also confirms the Social Sweat adoption view plus the notification outbox migration/table required for the Twilio SMS engine.
+The `--social-sweat` flag now also confirms the doWhat adoption view plus the notification outbox migration/table required for the Twilio SMS engine.

 If you prefer the SQL editor, copy/paste individual files from the same folder in ascending order.